 AAA Inspector 592: Finally!
 A bonafide lap pool in a downtown hotel, and lots of natural light...gorgeous.

-This stunning property has a more masculine-feel than its twin, the gracious Four Seasons in Midtown.
+This stunning property has a more masculine-feel than its sister, the gracious Four Seasons in Midtown.
 Rooms are streamlined, with superb hi-tech capabilities, yet retaining those classic comforts.
 Near the World Trade Center, Wall Street, Tribeca and a wide choice of stellar dining options, this property sits squarely in the middle of the contemporary action.
-The hotel embodies a 21st-century Manhattan design aesthetic, one which fuses a sense of the tradition with a cool modern design minimalism.
+The hotel embodies a 21st-century Manhattan design aesthetic, one which fuses a sense of tradition with a cool modern minimalism and delivers essential conveniences like a hotel services app, mobile room key and in-room tablet.
 The Four Seasons brand is once again self-assuredly at the forefront of the pack with this grand hotel.

 AAA Inspector 592: You can't beat the view of Manhattan and the Empire State Building from the 17th floor.